Skip to content

 4. Out-File

-Out-File is an essential PowerShell cmdlet that lets you output data to a raw text file.
+Out-File is a PowerShell cmdlet used to write command output to a plain text file, commonly for logging or auditing.
 This feature is great, especially for tasks that require any kind of logging or auditing.

 To use the Out-File cmdlet, you can either use the piping operator to pass output to it or the -InputObject parameter to specify the objects to be written to the file.